-POLICY STATEMENT: The percent of capital maintenance to capital expansion outlay will be a minimum of 75 percent and a maximum of 90 percent.
+POLICY STATEMENT: The percent of capital maintenance to capital expansion outlay will be a minimum of 75 percent.

 RATIONALE: Transit remains a capital-intensive business and continued quality service relies solidly on maintenance of infrastructure and equipment.
 Investments must anticipate future service requirements and capacity.
 Ridership is increased only through a clean, dependable, and well-operated system.